markocvjetko/image_to_math/README.md

 To-do:
 - improve image preprocessing.
 Performance depends greatly on image brightness.
+Ignore surrounding symbols inside the bounding box.
 - experiment with different neural network architectures.
 Test their performance compared to the number of parameters.
 - expand math parser/solver functionality to include other operators and more complex expressions, expression validity checking, catching border cases such as division by zero, etc...